HCDigitalScholarship/ds-cookbook/django_flatpages/README.md

 ```
 from django.contrib.flatpages.models import FlatPage

-#Note: we are renaming the original Admin and Form as we import them!
+#Note: We are renaming the original Admin and Form as we import them!
 from django.contrib.flatpages.admin import FlatPageAdmin as FlatPageAdminOld
 from django.contrib.flatpages.admin import FlatpageForm as FlatpageFormOld